 View along the walls:

 Inside the south-western tower (number 5 on map):

-The tower has four floors and using such round stairs you can go from one to another.
+The tower has four floors, and using the round stairs you can go from one to another.

 View of the tower from outside.
 Usually, different stone sizes indicate construction at different periods.